allmaps/allmaps/packages/transform/README.md

 ## CLI

-The [@allmaps/cli](../../apps/cli/) package creates and interface for four specific use cases:
+The [@allmaps/cli](../../apps/cli/) package creates and interface for some specific use cases:

-* Transforming points to points.
+* Transforming **coordinates** from point to point.
-* Transforming **SVG** geometries from the resource coordinates space of a IIIF resource to **GeoJSON** objects in the geo coordinate space of an interactive map.
+* Transforming **SVG** geometries from the resource coordinates space of a IIIF resource to GeoJSON objects in the geo coordinate space of an interactive map, using the GCPs and transformation type specified in a Georeference Annotation.
-* Transforming **GeoJSON** objects from the geo coordinate space of an interactive map to **SVG** objects in the resource coordinates space of a IIIF resource, **given (the GCPs and transformation type from) a Georeference Annotation**
+* Transforming **GeoJSON** objects from the geo coordinate space of an interactive map to SVG objects in the resource coordinates space of a IIIF resource, using the GCPs and transformation type specified in a Georeference Annotation.
-* Vice versa: transforming **SVG** objects from the resource coordinates to **GeoJSON** objects in the geo coordinate space.
+* Transforming the **resource mask** of a Georeference Annotation from the resource coordinates space to a GeoJSON polygon in the geo coordinate space.
-* Transforming the **SVG resource mask** included in a Georeference Annotation to a GeoJSON Polygon.

 ## Benchmark